 The Last Line!!

-In conclusion, you can purchase a very good digital piano under 2000.
+In conclusion, you can purchase a very good best digital piano for 2000.
 The most you should spend for some of these that I have reviewed here is under $2000.
 Keep in mind that shipping and handling will cost you an arm and a leg if you do it online so it pays to go into a store and buy the piano and walk out with it to your car.

 It will save you money.
 Maybe not time but definitely money.
 Remember if you can’t lift heavy packages to have them help you with it.
 Also, check if they do repairs on it in the store or if you have to go to the manufacturer.
 Sometimes a minor repair can be done by a repairman who is qualified that is hired by the store to do that.